mindersec/minder/docs/docs/ref/cli/minder_artifact_list.md

 ### Synopsis

-Artifact list will list artifacts from a provider
+The artifact list subcommand will list artifacts from a provider.

 ```
 minder artifact list [flags]